Kiryat Gat: History

 Kiryat Gat was founded in 1954, initially as a ma'abara.
 The following year it was established as a development town by 18 families from Morocco.
-It was founded just west of the ruins of the Palestinian Arab village of Iraq al-Manshiyya.
+It was founded just west of the Palestinian Arab village of Iraq al-Manshiyya, which was depopulated during the 1948 Palestine war.
 The former location of Iraq al-Manshiyya is now within the built-up area of Kiryat Gat.
-By 1992, Kiryat Gat had grown and spread also onto the land that formerly belonged to the village of Al-Faluja.
+By 1992, Kiryat Gat had grown and spread also onto land near the former village of Al-Faluja.

 The population of Kiryat Gat rose from 4,400 inhabitants in 1958 to 17,000 in 1969, mostly Jewish immigrants from North Africa.
 The economy was initially based on processing the agricultural produce of the Lachish region, such as cotton and wool.
 In December 1972, Kiryat Gat's municipal status was upgraded and it became Israel's 31st city.

 During the 1990s, the mass immigration of Soviet Jews to Israel brought many new residents to the town and its population grew to 42,500 by 1995.
 The development of the Rabin industrial zone on the eastern edge of the city, and the opening of Highway 6 further improved the economy of the city.

 In 2018, the first residents began moving into Carmei Gat, a new neighborhood to the north of Kiryat Gat.
 The area has attracted a diverse population, including a significant Anglo community.
-It has grown to approximately 10,000 housing units, with plans underway to double the city’s population in the coming years.
+It has grown to approximately 10,000 housing units, with plans underway to double the city's population in the coming years.
+In 2026, a 2,000-year-old ritual bath and stone vessels were discovered at the neighborhood's construction site, marking the first evidence of an ancient Jewish settlement in the transitional zone between the northern Negev and the Judean lowlands, an area where no Jewish settlements had previously been documented.

 Climate

-Kiryat Gat has a borderline hot-summer Mediterranean climate (Csa) and a hot semi-arid climate (Bsh). winters are moderately rainy and mild, and summers are hot and dry. the annual amount of precipitation is around 405 mm, mostly falls in winter.
-Mean daily maximum in January is 17 celsius degrees, while in August it is 33 celsius degrees.
+Kiryat Gat has a hot-summer Mediterranean climate (Csa) and a hot semi-arid climate (Bsh).
+Summers are hot and dry, and winters are moderately rainy and mild.
+The annual amount of precipitation is around 405 mm and mostly falls in winter.
+The mean daily maximum temperature in January is 17 °C, while in August it is 33 °C.